Active mechanics reveal molecular-scale force kinetics in living oocytes: Discussion

 \subsection{Myosin-V activity maintains a soft cytoplasmic-skeleton}

 Our mechanical measurements (AMR) indicate that when myosin-V activity is present the cytoplasmic-skeleton in oocytes is softer.
-The mechanism of how this occurs is not yet clear but may be related to the structural connectivity of the actin-myosin-V network.
-In our experiments, it is possible that when myosin-V is inactivated (MyoV(-)) it serves as a passive cross-linker that stiffens the environment.
-Since cross-linking leads to highly nonlinear stiffening \cite{Sharma_2016}, a small change in cross-linking could effectively increase the stiffness of the cytoplasmic-skeleton.
+This observation was first reported by Almonacid et al \cite{25774831}, and the new data in this study extends this observation across a wide range of frequencies.
+Additionally, the combined measurements of viscoelastic properties and spontaneous vesicle motion provides access to an independent measurement of mechanics and activity.
+The mechanism of how softening occurs is not yet clear but may be related to the structural connectivity of the actin-myosin-V network.
+In our experiments, it is possible that when myosin-V is inactivated (MyoV(-)) it serves as a passive cross-linker that stiffens the environment or cross-links the vesicle to the network.
+Since cross-linking leads to highly nonlinear stiffening \cite{Sharma_2016} (if crosslink distance is not large compared to the persistence length), a small change in cross-linking could effectively increase the stiffness of the cytoplasmic-skeleton.
+Alternatively, the presence of myosin motors may reduce the mechanical contribution of the actin cytoskeleton by causing fluidization (see \cite{Oriola_2017}) so that other intracellular structures (e.g. intermediate filaments) dominate the mechanics in the WT condition.
+This interpretation is also consistent with the finding that the removal of the cytoplasmic actin has no effect on the shear modulus.
+However, in the absence of experimental tools to dissect the mechanical contribution of all cytoplasmic components in the mouse oocyte, the answer to this question is currently out of reach.